vosaul/status.im/content/tutorials.md

 }
 ```

-Also, you may need to tell Embark the IP of the DApp host if you're not using `localhost` as a default.
 Navigate to and change the `config/webserver.js` file so that it reflects your development machine's IP address:

 ```js
 {